jaimindesai/react-tutorial-es6-webpack/README.md

 # react-tutorail-es6-webpack
-I created a new JIRA ticket, and it was approved by Jim.
-Please install the new certificate, which I kept in the share directory.

-Here is SQL script which you can verify
+The following is a new JIRA ticket that has been approved by Jim.
+Kindly proceed with installing the new certificate, which I have stored in the shared directory.
+Additionally, here is an SQL script for you to use in order to verify the changes.